Site Index | Site Disclaimer

 You can fight them as well!

 You too can fight back.
-Representing ourselves, we have backed-off numerous different million-dollar and billion-dollar companies: Warner Brothers, M&M/Mars, Disney Enterprises, Major League Baseball Properties and Precious Moments.
-Many times we have prevailed in federal court cases.
-Right now we are involved in federal court in a case with Sevenarts, Ltd and Chalk & Vermilion Fine Arts.
+Representing ourselves, we have backed-off numerous different million-dollar and billion-dollar companies: Warner Brothers, M&M/Mars, Disney Enterprises, Major League Baseball Properties, Precious Moments, Sanrio (Hello Kitty), United Media (Peanuts), and more.

 Just Shine the Cat Light

 Copyrighted material.
-In an effort to provide comprehensive information concerning a wide array of trademark and copyright topics, we have reproduced a number of web pages rather than link to them.
+In an effort to provide comprehensive information concerning a wide array of trademark and copyright topics, we have archived a number of web pages rather than link to them.
 Sometimes web pages are moved or removed and then the link is no good and the information is lost.
-Every reproduced page has the URL at the bottom showing the source.
+Archived pages usually have the URL of origin showing the source.
 The reason people post information on their web sites is for others to read and learn from it.
 Their intention is for others to have access to it.
-By copying it, and referencing the original source, we are assisting them in their original intention, which is informing the public.
+By archiving it, and referencing the original source, we are assisting them in their original intention, which is informing the public.
 We are not trying to claim we own these pages nor that we authored these pages.
+When possible the original copyrights are shown.

 Someone has expressed concern that this copying violates the copyrights of the original owners.
 We disagree.
 The Colorado Court of Appeals has strongly affirmed that web sites of this type are "protected speech" and therefore are afforded protection under the First Amendment.
 We believe our non-commercial and informative use of properly referenced material meets the copyright guidelines for "fair use".